Jabestrada/CommandCenter/README.md

 I was motivated to write this framework/application while working with the IT department of a remote client.
 Their CI/CD infrastructure was at the nascent stages and their deployment procedures, while properly documented, were entirely manual.
 I figured it was a great opportunity and mental exercise to build something that will somehow automate the process.

 ## How It Works
-1. A configuration file contains an ordered list of commands that one wishes to automate.
+1. User creates a configuration file that contains an ordered list of commands that one wishes to automate.
 For instance, via the configuration file, one can assemble a series of commands that will:
    1. Update a local repository copy in preparation for a build.
    2. Build the pertinent projects.
    3. Publish the web app.